 Giant, billion-year-old pink granite boulders stand end-to-end – like a train of circus elephants.
 A paved, self-guided trail winds among these geologic wonders and past the remains of a long-gone mining operation.
 The day-use park also offers panoramic views of the Ozark Mountains.

-At an elevation of 1,772 feet, this is the highest point in Missouri.
-The state's highest wet-weather waterfall, Mina Sauk Falls, is a highlight of this scenic rugged park.
-Primitive camping, hiking and backpacking trails, an accessible overlook and picnicking are offered.
+At an elevation of 1,772 feet, the highest point in Missouri is located in this park.
+A wet-weather waterfall, Mina Sauk Falls, is a highlight of this rugged park.
+Located nine miles south of Ironton, the park offers picnicking, primitive camping, hiking and backpacking trails and an accessible overlook.

 Take in panoramic views of swaying grasses and an ever-changing display of wildflowers at Prairie State Park.
 Tallgrass prairies once covered more than a third of Missouri, but today, less than 1% remains.
 Much of that land is preserved at this park, located south of Lamar.
 You might just spot the park’s resident bison herd.

 A steady breeze makes Stockton Lake a favorite among sailing enthusiasts.
 A nationally recognized sailing school is housed at the marina where you can rent a sailboat, pontoon or fishing boat, canoe, or kayak.
 The park also offers camping, cabins picnic sites, hiking and biking trails and fishing.

 The remains of a circa 1905 European-style stone castle sitting atop towering bluffs add an air of mystery to this park.
 More than 15 miles of winding trails take you through forests and glades and past caves, sinkholes, a spring, and a natural bridge.
 Located at the Lake of the Ozarks, the park also has picnic areas, boat docks and a visitors center.